Your adventure starts at a convenient location on outskirts of Liverpool.

-We can provide pickup from Liverpool or Manchester to our base, making your vehicle meet hassle free.
-Here, you will collect your Land Rover, (where we also offer free secure parking).
+We can provide a 35 minute private van transfer from Liverpool or Manchester airport/rail points to our base, making your vehicle pickup hassle free.
+Here, you will begin your Land Rover tour of Wales, (we also offer free secure parking at our base).

-After a short safety briefing, you will head out on the road, guided either with our in-car tablet based APP (standard), or by our expert local guide and safety vehicle (optional).
-You will head South to a beautiful castle close to the Welsh border.
+After a short safety briefing, you will head South to the Welsh border, guided either with our in-car tablet based APP (standard), or by our expert local guide and safety vehicle (optional).

-An impressive Cheshire castle marries exquisite architecture, elegant spaces and extensive grounds.
-Once part of the ‘Welshman’s way’, the salt trade route to Wales, the countryside in this part of the world is typically English with rolling hills & green fields.
+Your destination is an impressive Cheshire castle.
+Its exquisite architecture, elegant spaces and extensive grounds were once part of the ‘Welshman’s way’, the salt trade route to Wales.
+The countryside in this part of the world is typically English with rolling hills & green fields.

-Built in the 1850’s for John Tollemache, the largest landowner in Cheshire at the time, it’s easy to imagine the rumblings of horse-drawn carriages that must have crossed into the castle gatehouse in times gone by......its design was that of a medieval castle.
-It has a gatehouse, a portcullis, a dry moat, external windows that are little more than arrow slots.
+Built in the 1850’s for John Tollemache, the largest landowner in Cheshire at the time, its design was that of a medieval castle.

 Bed & Breakfast